Queen Elizabeth Hospital, King's Lynn: Performance

-It was removed from special measures in August 2015 after an inspection found “marked improvement in the quality of care being delivered”.
+It was removed from special measures in August 2015 after an inspection found "marked improvement in the quality of care being delivered".

 In 2014/5 the trust was given a loan of £16.8 million by the Department of Health which is supposed to be paid back in five years.

 It was rated as having the lowest index of digital maturity of any NHS hospital trust in England in April 2016.

-In 2018 it was put back in special measures, with particular concerns around maternity services.
-Vacancy rates of over 40% on a number of wards forced the trust to consider widespread cancellation of routine surgery.
-In July 2019 the Care Quality Commission extended the special measures after inspectors said they found an “extremely concerning” lack of improvement, with "significant concerns and risks to patients within the urgent and emergency service, medicine, end of life care and gynaecology".
+In 2018, it was put back in special measures, with particular concerns around maternity services.
+Staffing shortfalls—exceeding 40% on multiple wards—prompted the trust to contemplate suspending non-urgent surgeries during 2018.
+In July 2019 the Care Quality Commission extended the special measures after inspectors said they found an "extremely concerning" lack of improvement, with "significant concerns and risks to patients within the urgent and emergency service, medicine, end of life care and gynaecology".

 It was announced in February 2022 that the hospital was out of special measures and considered by the Care Quality Commission to be "caring, effective and well led".